MaCasti21/Nat-Comm_Castiello_2024/README.md

-# This repository contains the data and code for the paper "Understanding the spread of agriculture in the Western Mediterranean (6th-3rd millennia BC) with Machine Learning tools"
+#  Understanding the spread of agriculture in the Western Mediterranean (6th-3rd millennia BC) with Machine Learning tools

-Instructions for running the R scripts for the manuscript "Understanding the spread of agriculture in the Western Mediterranean (6th-3rd millennia BC) with Machine Learning tools" Castiello, M.E., Russo, E., Martinez-Grau, H., Jesus, A., Prats, G., Antolin, F. 2024 Nat.
+This repository contains the data and code for this paperInstructions for running the R scripts for the manuscript  2024 Nat.
 Comm.

+# Authors
+https://orcid.org/0000-0002-0446-1301 Castiello, M.E. maria.castiello@unil.ch
+Russo, E., Martinez-Grau, H., Jesus, A., Prats, G., Antolin, F.

 The repository contains: